burtonscomputers/new-bc/content/pages/about/content1.md

 ## No Limits

-I will work hard to get you machine as well as it can.
+I will work hard to get your machine working as well as it can.